slexisvn/query_engine/docs/03-optimizer/28-plan-properties-and-ablation.md

 Part 3 has described twenty-three passes.
 Every one of them is bound by a rule stated in [chapter 14](14-why-optimize.md) and never since revisited:

-**Removing any single pass from the pipeline must change how fast a query runs, and nothing else.**

-That is a strong claim, and it is the thing worth testing.
-It is also mostly false about optimizers in general — a pass that produces a wrong plan produces a plan that still runs, still returns rows, and usually returns *almost* the right ones.
-Chapter 17's `isNullRejecting` check, chapter 20's primary-key test, chapter 25's null-rejected middle, chapter 27's null-safe join-back: remove any of them and queries keep answering, differently.

-Unit tests do not catch this.
-A test asserting that `PredicatePushdown` moves a filter below a join asserts that the pass does what it does.
-What is needed is a test that compares *answers* across pipelines.
+**Removing an optional optimization pass may change performance, but must preserve the query's specified result.**

+A pass need not change performance on every query.
+Some transformations are required lowering steps rather than optional optimizations; this engine's subquery unnesting is one such exception.

+This is a contract to test, not an automatic property of tree rewriting.
+Disabling a complete optional pass and deleting a guard inside a pass are different experiments.
+Deleting the null-rejection, uniqueness, or null-safe comparison checks from earlier chapters can make an enabled rewrite unsound.

+Unit tests can catch unsound rewrites when they assert meaningful semantic cases.
+A test checking only that a filter moved is weaker.
+Comparing answers across pipelines adds coverage of interactions between passes and operators.

 One pass is exempt, and the test names it: